La Vuelta a Espana 2015

 Our journey will start from the coastal city of Malaga, centre of the Costa del Sol and Mediterranean lifestyle, where we welcome you to the start of this great race.
 Heading along the coast, we will cycle past the villas where the celebrities and famous of Europe live.

 From here, we head inland for some loops to follow the race.
 Enter the parklands of the Malaga Sierras and see a stage finish at one of Spain`s most interesting geographical features.
-Sample a stage depart on the coast to soak in the festivities of eager Pros, super bikes and thrilled fans, before pedalling into the countryside.
-A natural parkland of mountains with stunning white villages and some of the best road cycling in Spain, battle the famous climbs like the Palomas Summit, preserve of soaring eagles.
+A natural reserve of mountains with stunning white villages and some of the best road cycling in Spain, battle the famous climbs like the Palomas Summit, preserve of soaring eagles.

 A quick turn north and we traverse the countryside to lovely Cordoba, home of the famous Mosque Cathedral, the Mezquita.
-Heading into the heart of Andalucía, inland Spain at its best with its Moorish heritage, curving roads and olive green landscape, we ride up into the parklands of Carzola.
+Heading into the heart of Andalucía, inland Spain at its best with its Moorish heritage, curving roads and olive green landscape, we ride up into the parklands of Carzola and stay with the teams in the renaissance town of Baeza.

 Stay at the same hotels as the teams